Why Choose IBM support services

 An IBM world trade support agreement

 The End-User in any eligible country purchases the contract from their local Authorised IBM Business Partner of choice.
-The local Authorised IBM Business Partner fulfils the on-site hardware break/fix services (via their own Agreement) and APDI facilitates the procurement of the TSS Remote Support contract between IBM and the local Authorised Business Partner.
-APDI will also assist the Business Partner with any customer discussions relating to the process and the value proposition of the TSS Remote Support contract and will also do physical customer visits (where we are able to do so) should the Authorised IBM Business Partner require this.
+The local Authorised IBM Business Partner fulfils the on-site hardware break/fix services (via their own Agreement) and APDI facilitates the procurement of the TLS Remote Support contract between IBM and the local Authorised Business Partner.
+APDI will also assist the Business Partner with any customer discussions relating to the process and the value proposition of the TLS Remote Support contract and will also do physical customer visits (where we are able to do so) should the Authorised IBM Business Partner require this.

 – Access to a knowledge pool of support specialists